Cobre mine, Panama: Activity

 Mulino has lamented the closure of the mine, highlighting the stranded assets of many local mine suppliers and calling the situation sad and depressing.
 Mulino stated he will not engage in negotiations with the mine unless its arbitration proceedings are suspended.
 First Quantum stock rose once Mulino mentioned that "Novel ideas" were being explored for the future of the mine.
 Mulino is friendlier to business than his predecessor and stated he would deal with the mine once the country's social security reform is complete.
 He said that a lot of the economic troubles the country is going through were caused by the mine's closure.

-Corporate Social Responsibility activities

-Key efforts involve reforestation in areas outside the mine, with over 1,000 hectares replanted in areas outside the mine, and initiatives to protect local wildlife and habitats.

-Additionally, Cobre Panamá financially supports the administration of the Omar Torrijos Herrera National Park and the Santa Fe National Park.
-The project also emphasizes proper waste management, and recycling.
-Cobre Panamá made commitments with local communities and stakeholders to ensure responsible environmental practices throughout its mining operations.

-Cobre Panamá established a reference collection to support environmental monitoring and research.
-This collection includes over 60,000 samples of local flora and fauna to help track biodiversity and ecological changes over time.
-Additionally, the project features the Cobre Panamá Biodiversity and Environmental Education Center, which educates the public about the region's natural history and the mining process.
-The museum, located in the town of Coclé, houses exhibits on local ecosystems, conservation efforts, and the technological aspects of mining.

-Cobre Panamá invested $160 million in social development programs from 2014 to 2024.
-These programs focus on improving education, healthcare, and infrastructure in the local communities surrounding the mine.
-The initiatives include building schools, health centers, and roads, as well as providing scholarships and vocational training to local residents.